nVentis/hep-workflows/README.md

         from .tasks import *

 assuming you have defined all your tasks at `repo_b/tasks.py`.
 Then, when `framework.py` looks for registered entrypoints, it will call the `register` function in the external repository and all tasks are loaded.

+## More examples

+For more examples, see the ILDAnaSoft [ZHH](https://github.com/ILDAnaSoft/ZHH) repository.